Change the date of a photo to match Exif

 For example, most file managers are able to sort files by time, but not by the time embedded in the Exif metadata.

-As one day I forgot to use the --preserve flag, I knew I would have been able to "reset" the original timestamp, and in fact, it turned out to be easier than I thought.
+One day I forgot to use the --preserve flag, I knew I would have been able to "reset" the original timestamp, and in fact, it turned out to be easier than I thought.

-exiftool '-FileModifyDate<DateTimeOriginal' <file>
+exiftool '-FileModifyDate<DateTimeOriginal' /path/to/file

-or all files inside a directory
+It can also do the same operation on all files inside a given directory

-exiftool '-FileModifyDate<DateTimeOriginal' <dir>
+exiftool '-FileModifyDate<DateTimeOriginal' /path/to/directory

 Do you want to share your opinion?
 Or is there an error, some parts that are not clear enough?